Shudu Gram, World’s First AI Supermodel Is A Black Woman

 +1

 Across the world, creatives and the general public are embracing AI as a means to simplify their lives.
-However, when AI is used in an indirect manner to represent a minority.
-Such as the black community, there is controversy about the concept behind the creation.
-Shudu Gram is one such example.
+However, when creators use AI indirectly to represent a minority such as the black community, there is controversy about the concept behind the creation.
+Shudu Gram, an AI black model, is one such example.

 Who is Shudu Gram?